-Katherine Rupert MSW, RSW, ACTP
+Katherine Rupert MSW, RSW, ACTRP

-Katherine has over twenty-five years of specialized expertise providing evidence-based individual, family and group based assessments and treatments with families caring for children who present with early relational trauma and attachment disturbances.
+Katherine has over twenty-five years of specialized expertise providing evidence-based individual, family, and group based assessments and treatments with families caring for children who present with early relational trauma and attachment disturbances.

-Katherine has specialized training and expertise completing standardized relational assessments, classifying infant attachment patterns using the Ainsworth ABC Attachment Rating Scales, and providing treatment to families caring for children who present with early relational trauma and attachment disturbances.
+Katherine has specialized training and expertise completing standardized relational assessments and classifying infant attachment patterns using the Ainsworth ABC Attachment Rating Scales.
 Katherine is also certified by the Circle of Security Network to provide formalized training on the use of the Secure Base, Safe Haven© Observation Coding System, a standardized, research-based procedure for observing, tracking, describing and classifying patterns of interaction between children and their caregivers.
-As a certified Circle of Security® Parent Course™ therapist/supervisor Katherine is committed to helping bridge the gap between attachment research and clinical practice through providing training, clinical consultation and formal presentations to professionals within and across education, health care, children’s mental health and child welfare.
+As a certified Circle of Security® Parent Course™ therapist/supervisor, Katherine is committed to helping bridge the gap between attachment research and clinical practice through providing training, clinical consultation, and formal presentations to service providers working with vulnerable children, youth and their caregivers.